uclab-potsdam/scienceforukraine/public/pages/mtg.md

 - ORCID iD;
 - proof of conference acceptance;
 - a motivation statement in English (maximum **1,000 characters**), completed directly in the online form;
-- proof of Ukrainian affiliation.
+- proof of Ukrainian affiliation (an official confirmation of your current position at the Ukrainian university/institute – department, position, work experience, stamp, signature).

 ### 4.2 Evaluation and selection